7 Best Day Trips from Madrid, Spain

 How to get to Toledo

 From the Plaza Eliptica Station in Madrid, you can get on the ALSA bus and reach Toledo in a little over an hour.
 High-speed AVE trains leave for the city every hour.
-While the AVE train is often the fastest choice for these side trips, the LAV Madrid-Toledo high-speed rail line gets you to your destination in just 30 minutes.
+While the AVE train is often the fastest choice, the LAV Madrid-Toledo high-speed rail line gets you to your destination in just 30 minutes.

 Segovia

-If you want to experience one of the best side trips from Madrid for foodies, start with Segovia.
-This historic city is just north of Madrid and is home to some of the most impressive architecture in the region.
+For foodies looking for the ultimate Spanish food experience, pencil in a jaunt to Segovia.
+This historic city is just north of Madrid, less than an hour by train, and is home to some of the most impressive architecture in the region.

 As you walk the old stone roads on your day trip to Segovia, you’ll pass Romanesque churches, a royal palace, and a towering Roman aqueduct with over 160 arches.